foundling/fbtrack/README.md

 - You are creating study-specific Fitbit accounts for your subjects, or otherwise have a way to request that they re-authorize the application to collect their data, should some technical issue occur that would de-authorize them.

 #### Fitbit
-- You or someone your behalf has configured an OAuth2 web application [here](https://dev.fitbit.com/apps/new) and have access to the resulting OAuth information required to install the `fbt` application:
+- You or someone your behalf has configured an OAuth2 web application [here](https://dev.fitbit.com/apps/new) and have access to the resulting OAuth information required to install the `fbtrack` application:
   + OAuth 2.0 Client ID
   + Client Secret
   + Callback URL